 - You do not need to use a linked card when you purchase in-store deal items.

-Similar app: Ibotta is a receipt-scanning app that works almost exactly the same as described above, and it makes sense to take a few extra seconds to use both apps to maximize your savings.
+Similar app: Ibotta is a cash back app for groceries that works almost exactly the same as described above, and it makes sense to take a few extra seconds to use both apps to maximize your savings.
 You may even be able to upload the same receipt to both platforms and double-up your rewards.

 #4.
 Paper Grocery Coupons